mptrsen/horizontal-TE-transfer/README.md

 Entries starting with a `#` are commented out, i.e., will be skipped.
 The script proceeds to create the output directory and takes care of everything.

+### make-hmms-and-search-everything.sh

+Sources the two files `rm2hmm.sh` and `hmmsearch-all-genomes.sh` to form a full-fledged analysis pipeline: It uses the above-mentioned Perl script `fetch-families-from-repeatmodeler-consensi` to construct HMMs for the TE families, concatenates them into one big HMM database and then proceeds to search all genome assemblies with that database.

+Dependencies:

+* `rm2hmm.sh`
+* `hmmsearch-all-genomes.sh`